Posts Tagged ‘mosquitoes’

 aug15_3trailforest

 We started getting views of grey Mt.
-McLoughlin, and were well up its shoulder before making camp, where the mosquitoes and crickets were both “singing.”
+McLoughlin, and reached the Cascade Canal in time for supper.
+The canal water didn’t look drinkable, so we didn’t take any for our platypuses, but it was great for washing our very grubby feet and socks.
+Then we put in another six miles, and were well up the shoulder of Mt.
+McLoughlin before making camp, where the mosquitoes and crickets were both “singing.”
 I prefer the crickets!

 Walk with Aragorn to Minas Tirith: Reach Isengard, continue on highway